AresMUSH/ares-docker/README.md

 After initial setup, here are the commands you'll want to use whenever you want to run the game.

-> Note: If you still have the ares container running from the initial setup, you can skip step 1.
+> Note: If you still have the ares container and shell running from the initial setup, you can skip step 1&2.

 1. Start the container and database: